DSCI-310-2023/dsci-310-group-09/README.md

 ## License

-DSCI310 Project © 2023 by GROUP 9 is licensed under Attribution 4.0 International.
+This project is offered under the [Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).
+The software provided in this project is offered under the [MIT open source license](https://opensource.org/license/mit/).
 Refer to the [license file](https://github.com/jennalenoble/dsci-310-group-09/blob/main/License.md) for more information.